relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/09 - Cisco Data Center and Compute Management Platforms and APIs/main.md

 -   It simplifies Cisco UCS and Cisco HyperFlex management with a single management platform.
 -   It makes it possible to scale across data center and remote locations without additional complexity.
--   It automates the generation and forwarding of technical support files to the Cisco Technical Assistance CEnter to accelerate the troubleshooting process.
+-   It automates the generation and forwarding of technical support files to the Cisco Technical Assistance Center to accelerate the troubleshooting process.
 -   Full programmability and automation capabilities are available through a REST API interface.
 -   A streamlined upgrade process is available for standalone Cisco UCS servers.